 What causes the hypothalamus to become inflamed?
 Research shows the main culprits to be sugar, processed carbs, low-quality fats, and MSG, a food flavoring.

 Your body is composed of an estimated 100 trillion cells, only about 10% of which are human.
 That’s right.
 Some 90% of your cells are bacteria, most of them living in your gut.
 Bacteria residing in your gut and digestive tract have a major influence on your setpoint.

 Collectively called “gut microbiota,” these bacteria are responsible for a variety of tasks.
 For instance, they extract calories from the food you eat.
 They also store calories for later use as body fat.
-Some of these bacteria even have an impact on neurological inflammation and whether or not you develop Diabesity.
+Some of these bacteria even have an impact on neurological inflammation and whether or not you develop diabesity.

-In addition, research indicates people with Diabesity have a significantly higher level of Firmicutes bacteria and a lower level of Bacteroidetes bacteria compared to people without Diabesity.
+In addition, research indicates people with diabesity have a significantly higher level of Firmicutes bacteria and a lower level of Bacteroidetes bacteria compared to people without Diabesity.
 The types of bacteria in your gut are heavily influenced by diet.
-Eating a poor-quality diet of processed carbs, sugars, etc. “feeds” the Firmicutes bacteria and kill the Bacteroidetes bacteria.
+Eating a poor-quality diet of processed carbs, sugars, etc. “feeds” the Firmicutes bacteria and kills the Bacteroidetes bacteria.
 Eating high-quality foods on the SANE Solution Diet does just the opposite, ultimately lowering your setpoint weight.

 Having a “hormonal clog” is one of the main reasons for an elevated setpoint weight.
 When you become hormonally clogged, your brain can no longer correctly “read” the signals from your hormones that would otherwise enable you to burn body fat automatically.
 However, when you increase the quality of your eating, you can unclog your hormones and begin to lower your setpoint.